Areen-Rasool/Areen-Rasool/README.md

 ## 👩‍💻 About Me

-🎓 PhD Researcher in Computational Mathematics and Artificial Intelligence
+🎓 Doctoral Researcher in Computational Mathematics and Artificial Intelligence

 🧬 Developing efficient and reliable Graph Neural Network models for biomedical applications in drug discovery